Housing Policy and Strategies

 Local Housing Strategy

-Each Council is required by law to produce a Local Housing Strategy (LHS).
-West Lothian Council's LHS is a document which spans five years and outlines our plans for housing and housing related services across West Lothian.
+Each Council is required by law to produce a Local Housing Strategy.
+West Lothian Council's Local Housing Strategy is a document which spans five years and outlines our plans for housing and housing related services across West Lothian.
 The document covers issues such as housing need and demand, homelessness and prevention, fuel poverty and energy efficiency.

 West Lothian Council believe that both tenants and residents should have a say in our Local Housing Strategy.
-We asked what you thought of our current LHS and your views of how to improve it or what should be included in our future strategy.
+We asked what you thought of our current Local Housing Strategy and your views of how to improve it or what should be included in our future strategy.
 Consultation took place during the summer of 2016 online and via several drop-in sessions across West Lothian.
+You can view the.

 Scheme of Assistance